People hate change.

 If you aren’t a CEO or on the executive team, you still might need to implement new ideas and systems.
 In software development, this takes the form of a minimum viable product, the simplest version of a product needed to prove if the concept is worth pursuing or not.
 A change agent can employ this same approach, Lamoreaux writes:

 “We find the most successful change agents look at leadership goals for their team, their department, or even the company and start small—choosing something that is within their sphere of influence to help change.”

-Now that you've established your grand vision for change, it's time to create the nuts and bolts blueprint for how you make that change a reality.
+Now that you've established your grand vision for change, it's time to create the nuts and bolts blueprint for how you make that change a reality with a change management plan.
 Set goals and objectives of what the change is supposed to accomplish and how you will know if it has succeeded.
 Then include those in a plan for accomplishing the initiatives.